Patient Participation Group Meetings

 From January 2015 all GP Practice have been free to register patients who live outside of their practice boundaries.
 This is a voluntary scheme.
 Blackthorn Medical has chosen NOT to particpate in this scheme and will only register patients who live inside our agreed Practice Bounary.

 Blackthorn is currently undertaking a project to look at the way our appointment system is offered.
 One of the big problems that we have identified is the number of patients who do not turn up for their booked appointments and do not cancel them.
 This prevents us from offering the appointments to other patients, lengthens the wait for routine appointments and cause frustration for us and for you.

 Please remember to cancel your appointment if you find you no longer require it.

 New Patient Registrations

 Blackthorn Medical Centre is currently accepting new patients.

 On occasion we may have periods where we do not accept new registrations due to capacity issues.
 We have a high workload and on occasion feel we do not have the resources to safely look after more patients.

 We do appreciate how frustrating it must be for you when you are trying to register with us and are unable to.
 Unfortunately, we cannot accept everyone who would like to register and we may at times have put a limit on the number of patients that we feel we can safely look after.
 This will be reviewed on a monthly basis.

 FLU JABS 2018

 All patients over the age of 65 and those over 6 months of age who are in an At Risk Group are entitled to receive a 'flu vaccine.
-Please see here in the Autumn for more details.
+The clinic will be held on Saturday 6th October - please call the surgery for more details